 Benefits include same-day funding, which means you’ll receive your money the same day you finalize your loan application.
 You can also opt for a prepayment benefit, which means you’ll be forgiven 25% of the remaining interest if you repay your loan early.
 However, loans that offer this benefit come at higher borrowing rates.

-OnDeck financing reviews praise this lender’s loyalty benefits.
+OnDeck loan reviews praise this lender’s loyalty benefits.
 As a repeat customer, you can get all the remaining fees on your existing loan waived if you choose to apply for a new loan (provided that you’ve already repaid at least 50% of your current loan).

 Should you turn to OnDeck for your future financing needs, the company may also offer you a lower origination fee or no fee at all.
 According to OnDeck’s website, this lender’s customer return rate is an extraordinary 80%.